 - 1. The student will provide a copy of the proposal to each committee member at least two weeks prior to the scheduled defense. - 2.
 The focus of the proposal defense is the dissertation project; however, the student may expect questions about the larger intellectual area represented by the dissertation proposal.
 At the defense, the supervisory committee will discuss, make suggestions, and approve the dissertation proposal if it is acceptable.
 Once the committee has met with the candidate to discuss the dissertation proposal, the committee determines whether the candidate is prepared to proceed with the dissertation project.
-If more than one of the four members of the committee believes that the candidate is not prepared to proceed, another defense will be scheduled after the student revises the dissertation proposal in consultation with the committee.
-If for a second time, more than one member of the committee feels that the candidate does not have a viable dissertation project, the candidate is not qualified for the dissertation stage.
+If more than one of the four members of the committee believes that the candidate is not prepared to proceed, another defense will be scheduled after the student revises the dissertation proposal in consultation with the candidate does not have a viable dissertation project, the candidate is not qualified for the dissertation stage.
 A negative vote cast by the chair of the dissertation committee will mean a failure on the defense.
 It is understood that any disqualification by committee members must center on the dissertation proposal. - 3.
 The student and committee should have an open discussion about authorship on dissertation manuscripts.
 Authorship is not guaranteed and should be based upon committee members' contribution to the scholarly work.